Middle ear infections (otitis media)

 Associate Professor Eng Ooi and Dr Trish MacFarlane have specialised microscopes in the rooms to allow them to carefully clean your ear canal with suctioning.
 This is useful for obstructing wax causing hearing loss, outer ear infections or “swimmers ear” and avoids any trauma to the eardrum.

 Repeated infections can lead to a perforated eardrum (“hole in the eardrum”).
 Less commonly the perforation can be due to the eardrum not healing after grommet surgery.
 Most perforations will heal with time and do not need surgery.
-In some cases the perforation can be repaired or closed with an operation called a myringoplasty.
+In some cases, the perforation can be repaired or closed with an operation called a myringoplasty.
 Please discuss with Dr MacFarlane to see if this operation is indicated for you.

 This is a condition where new bone forms in the ear canal in response to repeated cold water stimulation.
-Surfers commonly experience this condition resulting in symptoms of the ear feeling blocked, water or wax easily getting trapped and recurrent otitis externa.
+Surfers commonly experience this condition resulting in symptoms of the ear feels blocked, water or wax easily getting trapped and recurrent otitis externa.
 Surgery to drill away the exostoses is required if the condition becomes severe.
 Please discuss with Associate Professor Ooi or Dr MacFarlane to see if this operation is indicated for you.